The DAISY Award and The BEE Award

 Sharon Larson, RN

-LRH's BEE Award Honoree, Hilary Bradshaw, OT!
+LRH's BEE Award Honoree, Brandon Villeneuve, MA!

-The BEE Award for Exceptional Caregivers was established in April of 2023 to complement our DAISY Award.
-Standing for Being Extraordinary Every day, any care team member can be nominated for and receive The BEE Award.
-Both the DAISY and BEE Awards are presented quarterly and nominations are accepted from patients, community members, and LRH personnel.
+The BEE Award for Exceptional Caregivers was established last year to complement our DAISY Award, which is specific to nursing.
+Standing for “Being Extraordinary Every day”, any care team member can be nominated for and receive The BEE Award.
+Both the DAISY and BEE Awards are presented quarterly, and nominations are accepted from patients, community members, and LRH personnel.

 Past BEE Honorees: